TejDyal/RacketFuryPSVRLeagueBackend/README.txt

 ---------------Programming Tools and languages to be used---------------

-The relational database of the league and players structure will be designed using MySQL Workbench.
-PHP will be the chosen language to query the database at the backend.
-HTML5, CSS, CSS Grid, and Javascript will be used for frontend development due to the level of knowledge and current learning curve of the developer (me, Tej Dyal).
+The relational database of the league and players structure is developed with MySQL Workbench.
+PHP is the chosen language to query the database at the backend.
+HTML5, CSS, CSS Grid, and Javascript is used for frontend development due to the level of knowledge and current learning curve of the developer (Tej Dyal).
+During development on a local Windows 10 machine, both PHP and MySQL are installed natively as each have their own local host server function and both have a Windows 10 install.
+This means no additonal server emulation base was needed (such as Apache).
+Local development environment such as WAMP, XAMPP, MAMP are not needed...at least so far.

+Install php instruction:
+download threaded 64 bit latest version (v7.4.9 here) for Windows Unzip to c:\PHP7 (or anywhere of your choosing) append this path to System Environment Variables (ie System Properties->Environement Variables, In System Variables section, double click on Path, click New, type C:\PHP7, click OK to everything as you cascade backwards through the window pop ups.

+MYSQLi is the current connectivity protocol used between PHP and MySQL.
+To achieve this on Windows install, the php.ini file in the PHP7 directory needed to be renamed (delete the developer extension to leave it as php.ini).
+Uncomment two lines (ie remove semicolon):

+extension_dir = "ext"

+extension=mysqli

+That completes the install.

 ---------------Priority features and functions to implement for this project:---------------